 - A priority of test execution based on functional area folders.

 What I've done in the past on large and ever-growing regression test suites is scrutinize them for invalid, low priority or duplicate test objectives at the end of each major release cycle.
-The first time, I went through approximately 7,500 tests and inactivated approximately 1,800 tests because they were duplicates of existing functional tests.
+The time, I went through approximately 7,500 tests and inactivated approximately 1,800 tests because they were duplicates of existing functional tests.
 They were written for specific defect fixes when a test already existed.

 Maintaining test cases so they remain valid is difficult.
 My suggestion is to inspect test suites quarterly or as time permits within the application release cycle.
-This practice can be incorporated into regression execution or carried out as a separate activity where new test cases written for the latest features are merged into the existing test suite.
+This practice can be incorporated into regression execution or carried out as a separate activity where test cases written for the latest features are merged into the existing test suite.
 Inevitably, newer tests will replace existing tests as workflow and features change.

 Related Q&A from Amy Reichert

 Whether you want to discover new software testing methodologies or rejuvenate test cases, QA is all about efficiency.
 Evaluate these testing ...
 Continue Reading